colarusso/A-B-test/README.md

 $dbh = new PDO("mysql:host=localhost;dbname=abtest", "[user]", "[password]");
 ```

-Upload the plug-in folder "A-B" to [yoursite]/wp-content/plugins/ and activate the "A-B" plugin as you would any other Wordpress plugin.
+Upload the content of this repo as a folder titled "A-B" to [yoursite]/wp-content/plugins/ and activate the "A-B" plugin as you would any other Wordpress plugin.

-**It is very important that you maintain the standard directory structure.
-If the plugin does not reside at: [yoursite]/wp-content/plugins/A-B/ it will not work.**
+**It is very important that you maintain the standard directory structure and make use of the name "A-B." If the plugin does not reside at: [yoursite]/wp-content/plugins/A-B/ it will not work.**

 Reviewing Your Data